 This Bill shall give effect to Section 6 (5) (a) of the County Governments Act of 2012 on the powers of the County Government.
-Specifically, the section allows that for the purpose of service delivery, the county carrying out its functions.
+Specifically, the section allows that for service delivery, the county carrying out its functions.
 It says: